 Call your nurse or doctor if your skin blisters or swells, you have diarrhea for more than 24 hours, or you are too nauseated to drink liquids after receiving external radiation therapy.
-Let your health care team know if you have a fever, any signs of infection, bleeding, or shortness of breath.
+Let your healthcare team know if you have a fever or any signs of infection, bleeding or are short of breath.